synapta/wmch-interactive-maps/i18n_man/index/en.md

 1. List the published maps on the site;
 2. Edit the single map;
 3. Choose the order of the map appearance in the landing page;
-4. Add the “favorite” icon (star) to a map;
+4. Enable the history feature;
-5. Delete maps
+5. Publish or unpublish maps;

 Once you click on a map title you will be sent back to the edit page.

-Whether you choose to delete or add an element to the favorites, you always need to click on the save button.
+Whether you change any of the statuses above, you always need to click on the save button.

 ## Edit a map